KuncaraEvanP/Linear-Regression-Machine-Learning/README.md

 - Determining the best Lambda for each model
 - Evaluating the model

-I use raw data which can be accessed at the following link https://raw.githubusercontent.com/pararawendy/dibimbing-materials/main/boston.csv
+I use raw data which can be accessed at the following link:  https://raw.githubusercontent.com/pararawendy/dibimbing-materials/main/boston.csv